Pavocracy/Pavocracy/README.md

 # SRE by day, Hacker by night.
 It's kind of my super power!
 Stereotypical script kiddie, Spend too much time playing Minecraft, Web3 hopist.

 But fundamentally, I enjoy solving problems.
-My whole existence has been spent asking "How?"
+My whole existence has been spent asking "How?".
-Admittedly I rarely care about the "Why?"
+Admittedly I rarely care about the "Why?".
 Often I struggle with how different others motives or values are from my own.
 Figuring out the mechanism of how something works (or doesn't!) is far more interesting me to me anyway!

 I strive to be able to have an understanding of our technology that allows me to completely break down, or build up, anything I want!